hariprasad12994/bluepill/README.md

 be copied to usr/share/openocd/scripts/target

 ## Roadmap
-Possible features to be implemented
+Possible features to be implemented.
+Entries will be added and removed on the fly depending on design outcomes.
+Entries marked with "?" are already considered to be tentative
 - [x] Hello World!
 Classic LED blink from scratch on bare metal
 - [ ] RCC
 - [ ] Abstracted GPIO
 - [ ] CMake support.
-(Also helps for building selective peripheral build)
+(Also helps for building selective peripheral library)
 - [ ] Timer module
 - [ ] PWM abstraction
 - [ ] SPI, I2C
 - [ ] DMA
 - [ ] RTOS (ambitious, but lets try)
+- [ ] C++ support?